-The LAP introduced to the membership during 2006 a free one hour self-study MCLE packet as part of the Bar's member services outreach initiative and to further achieve the LAP outreach goals.
-Availability of the packet was promoted via a notice in the California Bar Journal, via a Bar email blast, and via the LAP website.
-The packet includes an audiotape of a LAP educational presentation at a recent State Bar Annual Meeting, a copy of the LAP educational film on CD-ROM, a copy of a California Bar Journal article regarding the LAP, and a recent LAP newsletter.
-Requests for the packet far exceeded expectations; over 1800 copies of this packet had been distributed to the membership through the end of January, 2007.
-This same material will also be made available for downloading via a LAP educational website to be launched in the near future, and the packet will be provided to every attendee at the 2007 State Bar Annual Meeting.
+In 2006, the LAP began offering a free one hour self-study MCLE packet to all members of the Bar as part of the Bar's member services outreach initiative and to further achieve the LAP outreach goals.
+Availability of the packet is promoted via a notice in the California Bar Journal, via a Bar email blast, and via the LAP website.
+The packet includes an audio CD of a LAP educational presentation at a recent State Bar Section Education Institute as well as a copy of a California Bar Journal article written by the LAP entitled "Getting Help When You Need It" (see Appendix J).
+Requests for the packet remained strong this year; over 1500 copies of this packet were distributed to the membership during 2007.